ivelasq/pipedream/content/blog/reticulate-data-recreation.md

 ### Bring back into R

-This results in an NumPy ndarray called `coords` that contains the coordinates of the pixels of the outline.
+This results in a NumPy ndarray called `coords` that contains the coordinates of the pixels of the outline.
 That’s great but… it’s in Python!
 How do we bring it back into R?

 The [{reticulate} Cheat Sheet](https://ugoproto.github.io/ugo_r_doc/pdf/reticulate.pdf) was very helpful in figuring this out.
 The section “Python in R Markdown” shows that you can use the `py` object to access objects created in Python chunks from R chunks.